biosciences/AMRScan/paper/paper.md

 # Summary

 **AMRScan** is a hybrid bioinformatics toolkit implemented in both R and [Nextflow](https://www.nextflow.io/) for the rapid and reproducible detection of antimicrobial resistance (AMR) genes from next-generation sequencing (NGS) data.
-The toolkit enables users to identify AMR gene hits in sequencing reads by aligning them against reference databases such as CARD using BLAST.
+The toolkit enables users to identify AMR gene hits in sequencing reads by aligning them against reference databases such as CARD using BLAST [@altschul1990blast].

 The R implementation provides a concise, script-based approach suitable for single-sample analysis, teaching, and rapid prototyping.
 In contrast, the Nextflow implementation enables reproducible, scalable workflows for multi-sample batch processing in high-performance computing (HPC) and containerized environments.
 It leverages modular pipeline design with support for automated database setup, quality control, conversion, BLAST alignment, and results parsing.